aokpower/id_lookup/README.md

 Make sure your redis process is running somewhere (I've just been using a tmux session) with `redis-server` and you can run the api with the `puma` command.

+Currently run through a NGINX 'sites-enabled' configuration, see `/etc/nginx/sites-enabled` SSL is automatically handled through lets-encrypt and cert-bot, see `id_lookup.conf`

 ## Secrets, config vars
 The expected environment variables (which can be put into a .env file) are:
 - SHOPIFY_API_KEY